-Self-study at home for the DELE exam (or its more flexible new online version, the SIELE) via Skype is convenient, personalized and affordable.
+Self-study at home for the DELE exam (or its more flexible new online version, the SIELE and its American equivalent, the OPI) via Skype is convenient, personalized and affordable.
 But some of you may want to supplement this with a total immersion in Hispanic culture and conversation (especially during the last week or so before the set date for the examen DELE, or before your appointment for doing the SIELE).
 Think of homestay with a native Spanish-speaking family.
 Intensive, one-on-one tutoring that follows your existing DELEhelp study plan and methodology.
 Affordable, and situated in a beautiful and interesting environment…

 DELEhelp is partnered with the renowned language school PROBIGUA in La Antigua Guatemala, to offer just such a possibility to our students.
 One can say that we are the internet arm of PROBIGUA, and they in turn are our residential school arm.
 In fact, we are the academic content provider to PROBIGUA, so that your existing study plan and preferred learning methodology will be respected and continued with, when you come here for immersion.
 It is quite likely that you will come face-to-face with some of your DELEhelp Skype tutors, if you choose to do your immersive “pre-exam polishing” at PROBIGUA!